Re-Dcrypt/Re-Dcrypt-Bot/README.md

 ### Note:

 The Prefix &? is only required in servers.
 All the commands will work without the prefix in the bots DM.

+### Slash Commands
+ Most of the above commands are available as slash commands as well.
+For Slash commands, you just have to type `/` and then you will see multiple options for the commands.
+The format is also predefined in the slash commands so you don't have to remember anything.